DTjomsland/t3a1-workbook/README.md

 # T3A1 Workbook
 ## Q1: Provide an overview and description of a standard source control process for a large project
+*Source control is the management and tracking of changes to code.
+Large projects often have numerous individuals contributing and writing code simultaneously.
+In order to prevent bugs, conflicts, and overwriting other's code, source control is relied on to ensure the development process is smooth with little wasted time backtracking.
+The standard source control process that will be discussed below is the Git Feature Branch workflow.*

+### <strong> Git Feature Branch Overview </strong>
+The Feature Branch Workflow is the

 <br>